microsoft/onnxruntime/docs/python/inference/api_summary.rst

 The list of available execution providers can be found here: `Execution Providers <https://onnxruntime.ai/docs/execution-providers>`_.

-You can supply other session configuration via the `session options` parameter.
+You can supply other session configurations via the `session options` parameter.
 For example, to enable profiling on the session:

 .. code-block:: python